CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/making-an-app-in-python.md

 ![Hello World]({{site.baseurl}}/blog/static/images/kivy-hello-world.png)

+## Kv Language

+Kivy uses it's own [Kv Language](http://kivy.org/docs/guide/lang.html) in order to create widget trees.
+When testing out different layouts using the Kv language makes it easier for you to experment with different widgets.

+For example the equilevent of the Hello World using KV from above is.

+Depending on your needs you can do either of the following:

+- Just use python code and ignore the KV lang.
+- Mix python code and KV lang for layouts.
+- Use KV lang for all layouts.

+I found this useful to only use the python code as I was building the layout depended on how many items there were in a database.

 ## Widgets

 In Kivy widgets are the building blocks of the GUI interface, which we created for our app.